dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 was to minimize it as much as possible, we still had some work to do to achieve that.

-The most critical issue to solve was Drush.
+The most critical part to get right was Drush.

 How to use Drush in a relatively comfortable way with containers.

-Let me give you an example.
+Let me give you an understanding of it what I mean by that.

-When a developer wants to use Drush in a containerized environment, he has to go inside the PHP container, because Drush was installed along side with PHP service to same image.
+When a developer wants to use Drush in a containerized environment, he has to go inside the PHP container, because Drush was installed along side with PHP service into the same image.

-Then he had to move to the right directory where Drupal files were mounted and execute Drush command there.
+Then he had to move to the right directory where Drupal files were mounted and execute Drush commands there.

-This workflow isn't that intuitive, because using Drush should be quick and easy.
+This workflow isn't that intuitive, because using Drush should really be quick and easy.